Published at: 2025-10-30

 1.2.3.1 Inherit Web Layout

-• Mirrors Web configurations; no independent settings.
+• Mirrors Web settings by default.
+No independent configuration.

 Figure 16.
-Inherited Web configurations
+Inherited Web Configuration

 1.2.3.2 Independent Layout